zinen/node-dirigera/readme.md

 Early work in progress

 Node.js module to interact with Dirigera hub from Ikea smart home system as of year 2023.
 This module aims for low amount of dependencies and promise based.
+And not requiring Interactive access to console.
+Install size is right now less then 0,5 MB

 ## Examples